Penelope Wilton: Career

 Wilton began her career on stage in 1969 at the Nottingham Playhouse.
 Her early roles included Cordelia in King Lear, both in Nottingham and at The Old Vic.

-She made her Broadway debut in March 1971 when she played Araminta in the original Broadway production of The Philanthropist, and made her West End debut in August 1971 opposite Sir Ralph Richardson, in the John Osborne play West of Suez at the Cambridge Theatre.
+She made her Broadway debut in March 1971 when she played Araminta in the original Broadway production of The Philanthropist, and made her West End debut in August 1971 opposite Sir Ralph Richardson in the John Osborne play West of Suez at the Cambridge Theatre.
 She had previously appeared in both plays at the Royal Court Theatre.
-She played Ruth in the original 1974 London stage production of Alan Ayckbourn's Norman Conquests trilogy.
+She played Ruth in the original 1974 London stage production of Alan Ayckbourn's Norman Conquests trilogy, initially as understudy for Bridget Turner.

 Her television acting career began in 1972, playing Vivie Warren in the BBC2's adaptation of Mrs. Warren's Profession opposite Coral Browne in the title role and Robert Powell.
 The production was repeated as part of the Play of the Month series in 1974 on BBC1.
 In 1994, Wilton portrayed Browne in a radio adaptation of An Englishman Abroad for the BBC World Service and repeated on various BBC radio formats since.